ozJSey/object-key-sort-alphabetical/README.md

 ### 🎨 Perfect Formatting Preservation
 - **Zero formatting changes** - Your spaces, newlines, commas, and semicolons stay exactly as you wrote them
+- **Inline comments preserved** - Comments stay with their properties when sorted
 - **No linter conflicts** - We don't reformat, we just reorder
 - **Handles complex types** - `Record<string, string>`, `Array<Type>`, generics, arrow functions, multiline values